cpsubrian/docker-npm-registry/README.md

 ## About

-Use this project if you want your private npm registry without cloning the complete official npm registry.
+Use this project if you want your own private npm registry without cloning the complete official npm registry database.
-See the [Kappa](https://github.com/paypal/kappa) project for more details.
+See the [Kappa](https://github.com/paypal/kappa) project for more details how this is realized.

 ## Configuration & Usage

 You need a Linux machine with Docker installed.
-See the Docker [website](http://www.docker.io/) for more details.
+See the [Docker website](http://www.docker.io/) for more details.

 Fork this repository to make your changes or clone this repository and make your changes directly.